 Movie sites praise the film for its ‘character development’, with Rappler calling it ‘exhilarating and clever’.
 It certainly seems so in the first few minutes as the film introduces the cast that will soon turn into a group of rag-tag zombie fighters.
 But as the action ‘intensifies’, so the unraveling begins – mostly due to the slow reactions whenever something happens.

 Imagine this – a zombie is attacking your high school friend, and you spend 10 seconds staring instead of hauling ass out of there.
 Maybe they were going for the shell-shocked thing, but the scene took way too long: and it wasn’t the first.
 There were several, all applying the same formula: if someone gets attacked, stare until the zombie finishes and turn their attention to you.
+It got to a point where the effect was really annoying for me and took away from the flow of the story.

 And for a bunch of people who just got attacked by crazy people, sealing them off in the back of the train, the survivors are surprisingly nonchalant as they disembark at the midway station, strolling at a pace as if they were simply going home after a long tiring day at work.